wireless-broadband-alliance/wba-openroaming-portal/README.md

 Welcome to the OpenRoaming Provisioning Portal - Your One-Stop Solution for Automated Device Authentication on Wireless Networks! 🚀
 The OpenRoaming Provisioning Portal improves the process of connecting to Wi-Fi in any area by creating a secure and unique profile for each user.
 With automatic device authentication, you can enjoy an easy and secure Wi-Fi experience.

+## Why it was created?
-This Portal was created with the objective of simplifying Wi-Fi connectivity and improving security for users in a variety of contexts.
-We think that everyone should have access to secure Wi-Fi without having to log in several times.
+This Portal was created with the objective of **simplifying Wi-Fi connectivity** and improving security for users in a variety of contexts.
+We think that **everyone should have access to secure Wi-Fi** without having to log in several times.
 Our goal is to make Wi-Fi connectivity for people and companies easier, quicker, and more user-friendly.

+## How it works?
+OpenRoaming is an innovative technology that is changing the way people connect to Wi-Fi networks.
+It is an open standard that has been developed to **enable globally, secure, and automatic Wi-Fi connectivity**.

+Users are able to connect to Wi-Fi networks using OpenRoaming without asking for login credentials.
+Instead, makes use of **digital certificates and secure authentication mechanisms**.
+This means that users can **switch quickly between Wi-Fi networks, such as public hotspots, corporate networks, and other places, without delays or several logins**.

+The technology ensures that each user is **provided with a unique and secure profile** that caters to their specific needs and preferences.

+The OpenRoaming Provisioning Portal acts as a **key enabler for OpenRoaming technology by simplifying the setup and configuration process** for network administrators.

+You are taking an **important step** toward **improving Wi-Fi connection** for your users by providing a safe and **user-friendly experience for everybody** by utilizing the OpenRoaming Provisioning Portal.

 ### Benefits
 - Seamless Wi-Fi connectivity: Say goodbye to manual login problems and connect to Wi-Fi networks with simplicity. 📶